 A user's set of default permissions is additive; it is the aggregate of the default permissions for all of the user's role(s) as well as for the user himself.
 Below is another screenshot of a portion of a User configuration screen for Ron.
-It shows read and update capabilities being added to the engineering-managerrole as Ron's default permissions at the user level.
+It shows read and update capabilities being added to the engineering-manager role.

-Ron has the engineering role and does not have the engineering-manager role.
-A user does not need to have a certain role in order to specify that role in its default permission set.
+A user does not need to have a certain role in order to specify that role in the default permission set.